Thailand - Important Documents

 I have been asked to show my passport at all sorts of places, for example, in a furniture store when I ordered a child's desk and chairs.

 Technically, foreigners should carry a copy of their passport around at all times.
 I did at first, but was never asked for it so stopped after around six months.
-After 13 years, I have still never been asked.
+Since I moved to Thailand in 2003 I have still never been asked.

-A Thai driving licence is the same size as a Thai National ID card and foreigners can obtain a driving licence, whereas they can't get an ID card.
+A Thai driving licence is the same size as a Thai National ID card and foreigners can obtain a driving licence, whereas they can't get a National ID card, but they can get a Thai ID card for foreigners.
 In most cases when Thais ask to see a foreigner's passport, which isn't convenient, they will be satisfied if you show then a Thai driving licence.

 Tourists receive a visa exemption stamp for a certain number of days when they enter Thailand.
 When I first arrived in Thailand it was possible to live permanently in Thailand by arranging a trip to the border whenever this stamp expired and getting a new one.
 Many people did.
 They could have as many of these stamps as they liked and although it was a loophole, it was perfectly legal.